On the $p$-integrality of $A$-hypergeometric series: Introduction

-Note that we do not assume in Theorem 1.5 that $v$ has minimal negative support, so the series $\Phi_v(\lambda)$ is not necessarily a solution of the system (1.1), (1.2).
-In Section~3 we consider the problem of computing $w(R_\beta)$ and derive Corollary~3.5, a useful criterion for $p$-integrality.
+Note that we do not assume in Theorem 1.5 that $v$ has minimal negative support, so the series $\Phi_v(\lambda)$ is not necessarily a solution of the system (1.1),~(1.2).

+Direct application of Theorem 1.5 is limited by the fact that we do not know a general procedure for computing $w(R_\beta)$ or for determining whether there exists $v\in R_\beta$ such that $w(v) = w(R_\beta)$.
+Our second main result (Theorem 3.5 below) gives a lower bound for $w(R_\beta)$.
+In many cases of interest, one can find $v\in R_\beta$ for which $w(v)$ equals this lower bound.
+For such $v$ we have $w(v)=w(R_\beta)$, hence $\Phi_v(\lambda)$ has $p$-integral coefficients.
 As an application, in Section~4 we prove Proposition~4.7, a $p$-integrality criterion for ${}_rF_{s-1}$-hypergeometric series ($s\geq r$) with parameters in the interval $(0,1]$.
 In many cases, including the nonconfluent case, Proposition~4.7 improves the $p$-integrality criterion of Dwork\cite[Lemma~2.2]{D2}.
 In Section 5, we restrict to the nonconfluent case and find conditions that guarantee the series $\Phi_v(\lambda)$ has integer coefficients.
 This situation often occurs for families of complete intersections.